lisongxu/CSCE156-Lab-Java-File/readme.md

 ## 2. Strings & File I/O

 The program involves processing a file containing formatted data.
 Specifically, you will process a file containing the win/loss records of National League baseball Teams from the 2011 season.
 The file is formatted as follows: each line contains the win/loss record of a single team (16 teams total).
 Each line contains the team name, the number of wins, and the number of losses.
-Your program will read in the file, process the data and sort the teams in the order of their win percentage (wins divided by total games) and output the sorted and reformatted team list into a new file.
+Your program will read the file, process the data, sort the teams in the order of their win percentage (wins divided by total games), and output the sorted and reformatted team list into a new file.

 ## 2.1 Processing CSV Data

-Comma separated value (CSV) data is a common *flat file* data representation.
+Comma-separated value (CSV) data is a common *flat file* data representation.
 In it, records are represented one per line in a file with individual data fields separated by commas.
 It is easy enough to process such data if you already have them stored in a `String`: you can use Java's `split()` method to *tokenize* the data into an array of string *tokens*.
 Example:

 ```java
 String data = "Hello,World,How,Are,You?";